20 Best Photo Spots in Iceland You Shouldn't Miss

 Photo credit: Smit @ Shutterstock

-Pro tip: Be prepared for ever-changing weather conditions in this remote area, and consider bringing a wide-angle lens to capture the full scale of this natural wonder.
-And don't forget to take a moment to simply marvel at the sheer power and beauty of Dettifoss – it's an experience you won't soon forget.
+Pro tip: The weather here can change quickly, so come prepared.
+A wide-angle lens will help you capture the full scale of Dettifoss, but don’t forget to take a moment to simply appreciate the raw power of this natural wonder—it’s an experience you won’t soon forget.

 Selfoss